The Book

 And founded a pretty awesome bike company.
 Do you have a bike company?

-DF: Hey I really just wanted to let your readers know for the first time there’s going to be a book chronicling all 150+ episodes of Radical Rick coming out with some really cool and classic original artwork, including rare covers and poster art.
-It’ll be a pretty impressive collection of BMX history in a quality bound hardcover.
+DF: Hey I really just wanted to let your readers know for the first time there’s a book chronicling all 150+ episodes of Radical Rick available with some really cool and classic original artwork, including rare insights and poster art.
+It’s a pretty impressive collection of BMX history in a quality bound softcover.
+The hardcover sold out in 48 hours.

 Sounds kind of hoity-toity.

-DF: Nah, It’ll be a kick to see the evolution of the sport through the episodes.
+DF: Nah, It’ll be a kick for fans to see the evolution of the sport through the episodes.

 Times and trends changed, from neighborhood tracks to monster super BMX events, to freestyle, to halfpipe and street, and back to BMX.
 Fashion, hair, music changed and Rick rode through it all.
 He was just a kid addicted to extreme thrills because of an over productive rad gland.
 Most of us can relate.

-How does someone get a hold of one of those hardbound babies.
+How does someone get a hold of one of those books?

 DF: the problem is I can’t control the quality or contents going that way.
-Folks have been waiting a long time for all the episodes collated in one place, so I’d rather self-publish and make it the best book possible.
+Folks have been waiting a long time for all the episodes collated in one place, so I decided to self-publish and make it the best book possible.

 Will Rick be there signing autographs?